ice-csic-astroexotic/ML-Poppyns/pypopsyn/simulator/magneto_rotational_physics/magneto-thermal_evol_curves/BSk24_dip-tor_heavy-envelope/README.md

 (excluding the pasta layer), the fits of Carreau et al. (2020) have been used (see Figure 5 in that paper).
 3. The heavy envelope model is taken from Potekhin et al. (2015).
 4. Superfluid and superconducting gap parametrizations are taken from Ho et al. (2015): SFB for crustal neutrons, TToa for core neutrons and CCDKp for core protons.
-5. The dipole and toroidal magnetic field components are set to have the same strength, but not same magnetic energy.
+5. The poloidal and toroidal magnetic field components with moment l=1 are set to have the same strength, but not same magnetic energy.
    With this configuration the polar dipole component contains 90% of the total magnetic energy, the remaining 10% is in the toroidal component.